top of page

 One thing to note, you get a 20% discount on all food and drinks here if you're staying at the Residenza - a great bonus.

-You cannot come to Mantua without having an aperitivo at the iconic Bar Caravatti, a local institution that's been around since 1865.
-We had read about it before we arrived and were delighted to find it was located on Portici Broletto, a couple of doors up from our hotel.
+You cannot come to Mantua without having an aperitivo at the iconic Bar Caravatti, a local institution since 1865.
+As luck would have it, it's located on Portici Broletto, a couple of doors up from our hotel.
 We were lucky enough to nab ourselves a table outside and ordered the house specialty, Aperitivo Caravatti made from wine and aromatic bitters, the exact recipe of which is still a closely guarded secret.
 It was very good - less strong than Campari but with a subtle bitterness that I liked.
 It costs €4 and comes with free nibbles like most places in Mantua.
-The waitress recommended we try a small sandwich to complement the drink.
-It was anchovy and mascarpone in a small, soft roll.
-I'm not the world's greatest fan of anchovies but thought I had to give it a go - when in Rome and all that.
-It was surprisingly good and the saltiness of the anchovy went well with the bitterness of the drink.
+We munched on some small sandwiches to complement the drink - anchovy and mascarpone in a small, soft roll.
+The verdict: surprisingly good and the saltiness of the anchovy went well with the bitterness of the drink.
 It's a must-visit spot and the staff were very friendly, especially the chatty manager who looked after us on our last night there.

 Everything about the place suggests a high-end restaurant - except the prices that is.
 My starter was €10 and our pasta dishes from €12 -€14.
 They also offer the option of a half portion of pasta for about €8 - a great idea as it would allow you to try three courses without being completely stuffed to the gills.
 The surprise here was that Martin's pork dish was also only €14.
 Excellent value overall.
 One of my favourite things about this place was the motto on their menu - "We do not charge cover - your presence here is a great pleasure for us".
 It certainly felt like that and we were treated like kings.
 One to revisit in the future for sure.